 - Students must have a 2.5 or higher GPA average (2.0 for approved technical programs only) unweighted on a 4.0 scale, as defined by the local board of education policy, in completed high school courses.

 - Students must have written approval from the high school.
 Student success in dual credit/dual enrollment is dependent upon both academic readiness and social maturity.
 Approval from the principal and counselor indicates that the student has demonstrated both.
-This approval is indicated on the dual program approval form as part of the admissions process.
+This approval is indicated on the dual enrollment form as part of the admissions process.